 “I think we should have lunch,” her mother said.
 “We can have leftovers from that wonderful dinner Ingrid cooked last night.”

 “Ingrid,” he said in another room.
 “Why did you move in with us?
 You had other options.
-Less complicated options, like either of your brilliant, well-adjusted, and divorced sisters.
+Less complicated options, like either of your brilliant, well-adjusted, and unmarried sisters.
 You know that I was not going against my mother.
 I mean, when has that ever happened?”

 “Well, Hopper, I have to admit that you have your charms,” she said.

 “I think you should be very careful around these kinds of statements,” they said.